Multilingualism in Europe

-15 Nov Multilingualism in Europe – quick look into the future
+15 Nov Multilingualism in Europe

 The 2012 Euro barometer Report “Europeans and their languages was published last month and according to this, the future of multilingual Europe looks very bright considering the advancements made by Europeans in terms of knowledge of languages.
 Multilingualism in Europe has become a norm these days.